citp/privacy-policy-historical/b/bi/bil/billmelater.com.md

 **Q. Who is covered by this Policy?
 **
-A. This Policy covers the Chase Manhattan Bank USA, National Association.
+A. This Policy covers the Chase Bank USA, N.A.

 **Q. Which of my account relationships with Chase are covered by this Policy?**